What Is a Plumbing Service Plan and How Does It Work?

 |---|---|---|

-To put this in perspective, a single emergency plumbing call — even for something as routine as a drain clog — can run anywhere from $150 to $500+.
+To put this in perspective, a single emergency plumbing call can easily run $150 to $500 per hour in 2026, with after-hours surcharges of $100 to $300 added on top of standard labor.
 One avoided emergency call could easily justify a full year's plan cost.

 How Costs Compare to Pay-Per-Visit Pricing

-Without a plan, standard plumbing service rates in 2026 average:
+Without a plan, standard plumber hourly rates in 2026 average:

-If you call a plumber just twice per year for routine issues, you could easily spend $300–$600 before any meaningful repairs are done.
+If you call a plumber just twice per year for routine issues, you could easily spend $300 to $700 before any meaningful repairs are done.
 A service plan eliminates most of those fees while adding preventive care on top.
-Learn more about typical plumbing service costs and how to budget accordingly.
+For a deeper dive into typical plumbing service costs, check out our cost breakdown guide.

 Plumbing Service Plan vs. Home Warranty vs. Pay-Per-Visit